In part two of this interview, Dave Uhlman, CEO of Unversa Inc., names the apps he considers enterprise-ready,

 David Uhlman: It's true of any software.
 It all comes back to the vendor.
 Are you comfortable working with that vendor?
 Does the vendor have the capacity to serve your needs?
 Have they been around long enough?
 Software companies, as a rule of thumb, have come and gone regardless of whether they're open source or proprietary, so there are other decisions that come into the process that aren't purely open source.
 What makes an application enterprise-ready is not necessarily the software license.

 Uhlman: One of those things is feature set.
 An app should have a rich enough feature set that it meets business user needs 100%, not 10% or 20%.
 There are a lot of devils in the details that can torpedo an entire conversion.

-Second, it has to do with the experiences of other people either in a similar industry or situation and being able to draw on those to look at
+Second, it has to do with the experiences of other people either in a similar industry or situation and being able to draw on those to look at the real scalability.

 It's easy to do something once or twice.
 It's very hard to do it on a larger scale.
 If there's something else out there that's working for a 5,000-seat installation, there's a very good chance that it will work for you.
 At the same time, we need pioneers in open source.
 We need companies that are looking for a competitive edge and willing to absorb some kind of risk to do that.
 That's also where open source plays in.
 It's potentially a huge strategic advantage for companies that are willing to take some risks and exploit it.

 Which proprietary apps do you think are the best candidates for replacements with open source software?

 Uhlman: Your typical office, e-mail suite are definitely targets.
 You generally see applications with very specific, very small market segments.
 A printer or desktop publishing company with only five or 10 users might find people who've written software that services their need directly.
 It's probably not applicable to anyone else.